Dustin Penner: Los Angeles Kings

 On February 28, 2011, Penner was traded to the Los Angeles Kings in exchange for Colten Teubert, a first-round draft pick in 2011 (Oscar Klefbom) and a conditional third-round pick in the 2012 (Daniil Zharkov).

 On January 7, 2012, Penner experienced back spasms while attempting to eat what he described as "delicious pancakes".
 The injury caused him to miss a game and become the subject of pancake-related jokes among fans.

-On May 22, 2012, Penner scored the winning goal in overtime in Game 5 against the Phoenix Coyotes to advance the Kings to the 2012 Stanley Cup Finals.
-On June 11, 2012, Penner won his second Stanley Cup after the Kings defeated the New Jersey Devils 6–1 in Game 6.
+On May 22, 2012, Penner scored the winning goal in overtime in game five against the Phoenix Coyotes to advance the Kings to the 2012 Stanley Cup Final.
+On June 11, 2012, Penner won his second Stanley Cup after the Kings defeated the New Jersey Devils 6–1 in game six.

 Penner is the 21st NHL player to play for both sides of the "Freeway Face-Off" between the Anaheim Ducks and the Los Angeles Kings, and the only one to win the Stanley Cup with both teams.

 On July 1, 2012, Penner signed a one-year, $3.25 million contract extension with Los Angeles.